 The top four finishers of a final heat and the consolation heat winner may receive an inspection to check for rule compliance.
-A competing boat that fails a post heat inspection will be penalized as follows:
+However, a boat inspection of any boat can be requested by any club member at any time.
+If a competing boat is found out of compliance of Classic Thunder rules, the following guidelines will be followed: